 We set camp on the other side.
 We experienced a lot of cold.
 We were just in a tent.
 There was no snow to build iglus there.
 It became very windy.
 Before the ice melted, we would move by dog team and my mother walked well.
 They were not hungry because there was lots of wildlife up there.
 Once, the tent was drooping from the cold.
 We used only qulliit for heat and light.
 Once it became very windy.
 We could not keep the camp because it was so windy in the tent.
 We started walking, my father tied up ropes around our waists.
 We would stand for a long time.
 It was very painful.
 I wanted to share my experience with you.
 When we got to the RCMP shed, we were brought to the HBC store and we all stayed in there.
 It was crowded.
 Once ice set in we started moving again.
 Once we got an iglu built, it seemed to be so much warmer.
-24 iii Qimmiit means Inuit sled dogs (singular version of the Inuktitut word is qimmiq).

-Others testified about the Dundas Harbour

-relocation on behalf of deceased relatives.
-Rhoda Tunraq told the Commission about her parents' move to Dundas Harbour and about her mother's feelings for Devon Island:
+Others testified about the Dundas Harbour relocation on behalf of deceased relatives.
+Rhoda Tunrag told the Commission about her parents' move to Dundas Harbour and about her mother's feelings for Devon Island: